thephpleague/commonmark/README.md

 ## Stability and Versioning

-While this package works well, the underlying code should not be considered "stable" yet.
+While this package does work well, the underlying code should not be considered "stable" yet.
 The original spec and JS parser may undergo changes in the near future, which will result in corresponding changes to this code.
 Any methods tagged with `@api` are not expected to change, but other methods/classes might.

 Major release 1.0.0 will be reserved for when both CommonMark and this project are considered stable.
 0.x.x will be used until that happens.

+SemVer will be followed [closely](http://semver.org/).

 ## Contributing